Last updated on March 28th, 2018 at 04:01 pm

 Which wine works best: Beef Bourguignon is typically made with a red Burgundy such as a Pinot Noir, Merlot or Cabernet Sauvignon.
 You want a red wine that has enough tannins to counter the rich and tender stewed beef.

-Slow Cooker Option: I would still follow all the steps up to step 5 then transfer everything to a slow cooker and cook on low for 8 hours.
+Slow Cooker Beef Bourguignon: I would still follow all the steps up to step 5 then transfer everything to a slow cooker and cook on low for 8 hours.

 Nutrition: Nutritional information does not include noodles or mashed potatoes.
 Please keep in mind that nutritional information is a rough estimate and can vary greatly based on products used.